Skip to content

 • Images you generate are public by default

-Most AI image generators struggle to create text correctly—the diffusion process just doesn't lend itself to rendering letters.
-Ideogram, though, has cracked the process.
-Its latest 2.0 algorithm is able to accurately include text along with any generated image.
+Although they're getting better, most AI image generators still struggle to generate text correctly—the diffusion process just doesn't lend itself to precisely rendering letters.
+Ideogram, though, has cracked it.
+Its latest 3.0 algorithm is able to accurately and reliably include text along with any generated image.

 What makes this more impressive is Ideogram is also one of the best image generators overall.
 It has an intuitive web app and some nice features like an image editor and the ability to use any image as the basis for a new one.
-In my testing, the only app I consistently liked more was Midjourney—and it's still a little hamstrung by its previous reliance on Discord.
+There's a new Batch Generator that allows you to upload a spreadsheet with a list of prompts, and it's beta testing a canvas feature that allows for more complex designs.
+In my testing, it was up there with Midjourney in terms of quality.

 Ideogram pricing: Limited free plan; from $8/month for full-resolution download and 400 monthly priority credits.